 On the plus side, older films will look even better than they did at the cinema on release.
 After scanning Lawrence of Arabia at 8K resolution for its 4K restoration, Grover Crisp's team at Sony Pictures discovered that white streaks in several scenes were actually cracks caused by heat damage to the emulsion itself.
 "They've always been there, they've been visible on every print anyone has ever seen," explains Crisp.
 Not any more.

 4K is hitting the high street hard

-You can even pick up a 4K monitor for your computer – Asus' PQ321 31.5in 4K monitor will also launch in June, priced at US$3800 – though you'll need a pretty powerful graphics card to play games at that resolution.
+You can also pick up a 4K monitor for your computer – Asus' PQ321 31.5in 4K monitor, for example, is priced at US$3800 – though you'll need a pretty powerful graphics card to play games at that resolution.
 Time to buy a pretty powerful graphics card.

 With 4K, bigger is better.
 And big is good

-Almost all 4K TV sets are big, ranging from Sony's 55in KD-55X9000A to the massive 84in LG 84LM9600 UD.
+Almost all 4K TV sets are big, starting at around 50in.
 There's a reason for that – those extra pixels mean that the video you're watching will look crisp even when blown up to epic proportions.